-- Classify the majority of the previously classified equity instruments as available for sale investments to FVPL (QR 532 million as at 1 January 2018) as these instruments are expected to be sold in the short to medium term.
+Classify the majority of the previously classified equity instruments as available for sale investments to FVPL (QR 532 million as at 1 January 2018) as these instruments are expected to be sold in the short to medium term.
 As a result, the Group reclassified QR 532 million of its available for sale investments into FVPL and classified these investments as current assets.
-Further, related fair value gains of QR 231 million were transferred from the fair value reserve to retained earnings on 1 January 2018.
-For the year ended 31 December 2018, net fair value gains of QR 14 million relating to these investments were recognised in profit or loss. - Classify the remaining available for sale investments to FVOCI.
+Further, related fair value gains of QR 231 million of 1 January 2018.
+For the year ended gain become prevented from the fair value reserve to retained earnings on 1 January 2018.
+For the year ended gain prevented from the fair value gains of QR 14 million relating to these investments were recognised in provide a large. ofit or

+Classify the remaining available for sale investments to FVOCI.